X-Plane/xptools/src/WEDDocs/index.markdown

 We will now set up the airport that X-Plane will use.
 A scenery package does not _need_ to be associated with an airport, but it is generally the case that people create scenery packages around some airport.

+The best case is to start with a scenery that comes with the WED design file "earth.wed.xml" included.
+These can be opened directly with WED.

-You have two options regarding the airport data used in your package: you can either use a default airport (and modify it if necessary), or create a new one from scratch.
-The airport data included with X-Plane by default is generally of high quality, even in cases where only the main runways are included, so it is most common to import the existing data.
+if not, you have multiple options regarding the airport data used in your package: you can either start with downloading a default airport (and modify it if necessary), import data from an existing scenery pack (but please be sure to comply with any copyright limitations) or create a new one from scratch.
+The airports included with X-Plane by default are generally of high quality, even in cases where only the main runways are included, so it is most common to import the existing data from the Airport Scenery Gateway.

 #### Importing Airport Data ####

 Scenery artists can import airport data from the Airport Scenery Gateway database as well.
 First, select the option "Import from Airport Scenery Gateway" from within the File menu.
 The window that opens will download the airports currently available in the database, so you must be connected to the Internet to use the feature.

-You can search by ICAO in the Filter field, or scroll through the list to see if any scenery for an airport exists.
+You can search by airport ID, Name or ICAO/Local identifiers ivia the "Seach:" field, or scroll through the list to see if any scenery for an airport exists.
 Click "ICAO" to sort the list by identifier or "Name" for alphabetical sort.
 Data in the "Checked Out Until" and "Artist" columns indicates other Gateway artists reporting via the Airport Scenery Gateway website that they are currently working on updates for that airport.
 Such tags will not affect the ability to down or even upload modified airports, but can be used to avoid duplicate efforts.

-Highlight the airport line then click **Next** to see all of the submissions of that airport in the database.
+Highlight the airport line, then click **Next** to see all of the submissions of that airport in the database.
 Notes are included for each submission letting you know what user submitted it, how old it is, its status (such as whether it's the recommended version), and any comments included by the creator.
 Pick which version(s) you'd like to import and click the **Import Pack(s)** button.

 Multiple submissions of the same airport can be imported at one time, however we suggest that you only import the version labeled "Recommended" to avoid confusion between packs, and to work with the most complete data for the airport.
 Alternately multiple airports can be highlighted in the initial selection list, in which case the recommended version for each airport is imported without further user input.

+Multiple airports can be selected as well, but in this case only the most recent, recommended version for each airport is imported.

+The button "Select with File" allows to download a predetermined set of airport using an external text file containing one or more Airport IDs, one per line.

+For sceneries coming only in "ready to use form", i.e. only containing the binary files read by X-Plane, the data must be extracted and recombined in WED to create a single, editable scenery.

-You can import airport data saved on your computer via the File menu > **Import apt.dat**.
+For this you start with importing airport data saved on your computer via the **File > Advanced > Import apt.dat**.
 Navigate to the apt.dat file you wish to import from in the next window.
 Then WED will ask which airports within the file to actually import.
-Type the ICAO identifier of your airport in the text box labeled Filter (found at the top of the dialog box), click your airport to select it (or hold Control/Command and click multiple airports to select them all), and click Import.
+Type the Airport ID of your airport in the text box labeled Filter (found at the top of the dialog box), click your airport to select it (or hold Control/Command and click multiple airports to select them all), and click Import.
 At this point, all existing data on your airport is present in your project.

-In most scenery packs, additional 2-D and 3-D airport scenery is stored in DSF files, which have to be imported separately with the "Import DSF" function in the File menu.
+In most scenery packs, additional 2-D and 3-D airport scenery is stored in one or multiple DSF files, which have to be imported separately with the **File > Advanced > Import DSF** function.
 Note the DSF format is a lossy, compressed format (similar to .jpg images), so the precision is less than when importing from the Airport Scenery Gateway or using an earth.wed.xml file, if available.
 This imported DSF data will show up in a separate group named after the path of the DSF file imported.
 At this point it is **not** associated with any airport previously imported from the apt.dat file.
-This group must be dragged in the Hierarchy Pane into the hierarchy of the intended airport to restore all functionality of this scenery in X-Plane.
+This group must be dragged in the Hierarchy Pane into the hierarchy of the intended airport to restore most functionality of this scenery in X-Plane.

 #### Creating an Airport From Scratch ####